2018 - 2020

-This study focuses on understanding the dynamics of gender earnings and employment gaps with age and career experience in the U.S.
+This study, funded by the Russel Sage Foundation, focuses on understanding the dynamics of gender earnings and employment gaps with age and career experience in the U.S.

 This project looks at entrepreneurship using data from the Survey of Business Owners.

 This research project analyzes the effects of family leave policies in the United States and Finland.

 This project, funded by the Alfred P. Sloan Foundation, examined the role of firms in shaping high-skilled immigration to the United States.

 Sari Pekkala Kerr, Ph.D., examined the impacts of immigrant entrepreneurs in the U.S. for this study funded by the National Science Foundation.

 This project investigated the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs.

 This project evaluates how much high school seniors know about the labor market impacts related to their study choices and how additional information affects their application process and choices among alternative study places.